-Operating Sytem (OS)
+Operating System (OS) market share

 Most important Android APP portals in China

-Chinese social media giant (WeChat developper) has its own APP store with a host of resources.
-It’s now one of the largest in the country.
+As of May 2020, Tencent My App is the biggest Android app store in China among its various counterparts, accounting for a market share of 26 percent.
+Chinese social media giant (WeChat developer) has its own APP store with a host of resources.
+It’s now the largest in the country.

-The company uses WeChat to give a boost to App Gem.
-As the number 1 phone maker in China, it is growing in prominence and continues to gain traction in its home market.
+The company uses WeChat to give a boost to its App.
+As the number 1 phone manufacturer in China, Huawei App Store occupies second place in China’s mobile app market, and it is growing in prominence and continues to gain traction in its home market.

 As the market is very competitive we strongly recommend :

 - Keep in mind some competitors could be well funded and willing to invest a lot of money to incentivize downloads in order to rise to the top of the charts.
-It is not the biggest fish who often succeeds in China but the fastest and most adaptable.
+It is not the biggest fish that often succeeds in China but the fastest and most adaptable.

-However most of application revenue in China is made inside the application, all the purchases are done inside the app, for example additional features for a game, additional functions for a dating app, inbuilt micro-stores.. etc.
+Chinese are not very willing to pay for mobile applications, Chinese people are considering the new wave of technology as a way to make their everyday life easier at no initial cost.
+However, most of the application revenue in China is made inside the application, all the purchases are done inside the app, for example, additional features for a game, additional functions for a dating app, inbuilt micro-stores, etc.

-For example, the Chinese are fond of education games…it’s critical to listen to local users.
-This is a key facto explaining why Uber’s competitors were able to gain so much ground so fast because they launched features that made their apps better for the local market, such as the ability to book a specific driver and evaluate the quality of the car, the aesthetic, the driver, etc.
+For example, the Chinese are fond of educational games.
+It’s critical to listen to local users.
+This is a key factor explaining why Uber’s competitors were able to gain so much ground so fast because they launched features that made their apps better for the local market, such as the ability to book a specific driver and evaluate the quality of the car, the aesthetic, the driver, etc.

-Integrate key tools into your Mobile APP
+Integrate critical tools into your Mobile APP

 There are some tools that you really need to integrate into your application.

 In China QR codes are everywhere, you can actually scan them to get the information that you need by linking users directly to your application.
-It creates a quick connection between the user and the organization or APP, there is no address to type, instead one can quickly scan.
+It creates a quick connection between the user and the organization or APP, there is no address to type, and instead one can quickly scan.

-QR codes can be used in different ways: they can be integrated into your app in order to let your audience enjoy promotions or coupons deals, or you can also lead your customers to your other Social Media Pages.
+- They can be integrated into your app in order to let your audience enjoy promotions or coupon deals, or you can also lead your customers to your other Social Media Pages.